Welcome to the website of Harry Hunter, author of Christian fiction.

 Harry Hunter is the pen name of a retired academic who lives with his wife (and cat) at West Kilbride on the Ayrshire coast.

 Harry also writes books (follow the Books tab at the top).
-His new novella – “The Kilfinan Treasure” – is published this month (March 2019) by Instant Apostle.
+His new novella – “The Kilfinan Treasure” – was published on 21st March 2019 by Instant Apostle.

 A useful tip!
 If you are copying acrostics for use elsewhere please check that the initial letter of each line remains highlighted, or else readers often don’t realise it’s an acrostic.